Frequently asked questions

 In addition, from a societal perspective, there is also a massive economic loss associated with a drowning accident.
 The Council for Greater Bathing and Water Safety estimates that it costs society approximately DKK 30 million for every death caused by a drowning accident.

-Where there is water, there is a risk of drowning, and even seemingly harmless water can lead to accidents through inattention.
-With LifeBoard, a concrete and visible effort is made to ensure safety, which is available around the clock.
-At LifeBoard, our goal is to create the safest beaches in the world.
+Where there is water, there is a risk of drowning accidents, and even seemingly harmless water can lead to accidents due to a lack of attention.
+With LifeBoard, a concrete and visible effort is made for safety, available around the clock.
+At LifeBoard, our goal is to create the world’s safest beaches.

-Is it easy to balance and paddle on a LifeBoard?
+Is it easy to maintain balance and paddle on a LifeBoard?

 Our rescue equipment is designed wide to make it more stable to lie on.
 The non-slip rubber base indicates where to lie.

-Good swimmers and surfers quickly find their balance in the middle of the board, placing the nose of the board on the surface of the water and paddling with arms and legs.
-Less experienced swimmers take some time to find their balance in calm water.
-If balance is challenging, you can hold on to a handle and use your legs to balance and provide propulsion.
+Good swimmers and surfers quickly find their balance in the middle of the board, place the nose of the board in the water's surface, and paddle with their arms and legs.
+Less experienced swimmers take a little time to find their balance in calm water.
+If balance is a challenge, one can hold onto a handle and use the legs to balance and provide propulsion.

 In waves, all rescue equipment is difficult to use.
 That's why we also encourage people to take water and wind conditions seriously.
 If you choose to attempt a rescue in waves, you can pull the board behind you until you are through the surf.

-Experienced and inexperienced rescuers have in common that swimming speed is increased and fatigue is reduced compared to swimming with a lifebuoy.
-This is according to a study from 2023 by a group of students at Aalborg University.
+What is common for both experienced and inexperienced rescuers is that swimming speed increases and exhaustion decreases compared to swimming with a life buoy.
+This is shown in a 2023 study conducted by a group of students at Aalborg University.
 The report can be found under the tab Information -> Brochures.

 Can LifeBoard be used in waves?

-LifeBoard provides life-critical buoyancy regardless of water conditions.
-However, it is particularly effective and fast in flat water or smaller waves that allow you to lie on the board and paddle.
-In larger waves, we encourage you to check your abilities carefully before entering the water and pull the board behind you until you are through the surf and can stay stable on the board.
+LifeBoard provides critical buoyancy regardless of water conditions.
+However, the equipment is particularly effective and quick in shallow water or smaller waves, which allow the rescuer to lie on the board and paddle.
+In larger waves, we recommend carefully assessing your skills before entering the water and pulling the board behind you until you are past the surf and can lie comfortably and steadily on the board.

-An experienced surfer or swimmer will be better equipped and more successful at navigating, paddling or diving through the waves.
-An inexperienced swimmer - regardless of equipment - will be challenged to reach a distressed victim in large waves.
-However, a LifeBoard allows an exhausted rescuer to lie down on the board and take a rest during the rescue attempt.
-This reduces the risk of escalating the accident, as a failed rescue attempt in waves will often just mean that a tired rescuer is washed ashore by the waves.
+An experienced surfer or swimmer will have better conditions and success navigating, paddling or diving through the waves.
+An inexperienced swimmer - regardless of equipment - will be challenged to reach a distressed person in big waves.
+However, a LifeBoard offers the possibility for an exhausted rescuer to lie down on the board and take a rest during the rescue attempt.
+This reduces the risk of escalating the accident, as an unsuccessful rescue attempt in waves will often only result in a tired rescuer being washed ashore by the waves.

 Can rescue equipment escalate swimming accidents?

-We asked bathers at beaches without life-saving equipment, beaches with lifebuoys and beaches with LifeBoards what they would do if they saw a drowning accident 100 meters from shore.
-Overall, 80% of respondents said they would alert other bathers or 1-1-2 first.
-Approximately 60% of bathers responded that they would attempt a rescue attempt in the water, regardless of whether there is a lifebuoy, LifeBoard or no equipment available on the beach.
-In other words, our research does not suggest that lifesaving equipment can cause beachgoers to feel inappropriately pressured to make a rescue attempt.
+We asked beachgoers on beaches without rescue equipment, on beaches with life buoys, and on beaches with LifeBoards what they would do if they witnessed a drowning 100 meters from shore.
+Overall, 80% of those surveyed said they would alert other beachgoers or call emergency services (112) first.
+About 60% of the beachgoers said they would attempt a rescue in the water, regardless of whether a life buoy, LifeBoard, or no equipment was available on the beach.
+Our research suggests that rescue equipment does not make beachgoers feel inappropriately pressured to attempt a rescue.

 Can LifeBoard be used in harbors or from a boat?

 Our mission is that the most optimal rescue equipment should always be available.
-This means that LifeBoards should be available at beaches where you can go directly into the water or at harbor baths and other areas where there is activity on the water and where other rescue equipment cannot reach the victim.
-At harbors or from boats, we do not recommend using LifeBoards, as these are most often fall or 'man overboard' accidents.
-Here, it makes the most sense to throw a lifebuoy to the casualty, as the casualty will usually be within throwing distance of the rescuer.
+This means that LifeBoards should be available at beaches where you can walk directly into the water or at harbors and other areas where there is activity on the water and where other rescue equipment cannot reach the victim.
+At harbors or from boats, we do not recommend using LifeBoards as these are most often fall or 'man overboard' accidents.
+Here, it makes the most sense to throw a lifebuoy to the victim, as the victim will often be within throwing distance of the rescuer.

 When should I choose a LifeBoard over a lifebuoy?

-LifeBoard is designed for areas with bathers or recreational activities on water, such as beaches and lakes.
-In these areas, water falls are less frequent and the lifebuoy's throwing range of approximately 5-10 meters will often be insufficient, as many swimming activities take place further from land.
+LifeBoard is designed for areas with swimmers or recreational water activities, such as beaches and lakes.
+In these areas, falls into the water are less frequent, and the reach of a life ring, with a throw range of about 5-10 meters, is often insufficient, as many water activities take place farther from shore.

-If we look at our survey, it showed that there is a big difference between whether respondents would use the rescue equipment in question or another means of buoyancy.
-Of the respondents who would enter the water to make a rescue no matter what, 4/10 would use buoyancy during a rescue on beaches with a lifebuoy versus 8/10 on beaches with a LifeBoard.
-This means that beaches with LifeBoards are more likely to have civilian rescuers entering the water with buoyancy aid and therefore less likely to have high-risk rescues.
+If we look at our survey, it showed that there is a big difference between whether respondents would use the rescue equipment in question or another means of floatation device.
+Of the respondents, who would enter the water to make a rescue no matter what, 4/10 would bring a floatation device during a rescue on beaches with a lifebuoy versus 8/10 on beaches with a LifeBoard.
+This means that beaches with LifeBoards are more likely to have civilian rescuers entering the water with a floatation device and therefore less likely to have high-risk rescues.

-If you are unsure about your choice, feel free to contact us for non-binding advice.
+If you are unsure about your choice, feel free to contact us for a free consultation.

 Isn't it dangerous to attempt a swimming rescue?